TheBlueGreen/Joshua-Bardwell-OpenTX-EdgeTX-Voicepack/README.md

 ## How To Install

-1. Backup OpenTX/EdgeTX SD Card (mount your transmitter to your PC or use a SD card reader)
+1. Backup OpenTX/EdgeTX SD card (mount your transmitter to your PC or use a SD card reader)
 2. Download contents of "drag-and-drop" folder from this GitHub repo.
 3. Extract or copy contents of the "drag-and-drop" folder into the X://SOUNDS/en folder on your OpenTX/EdgeTX SD card.
 (Drive letter X will be different for everyone)
 4. Enjoy!

+>Please note that a large amount of voice lines are not able to be drag and drop installed at this time.
+The drag and drop files only replace all of the defaults that come setup with a fresh install of OpenTX/EdgeTX.
+For now all other voices must be manually configured and when adding any of these extra files to your SD card you must rename them to be 8 characters or less (not including the file extension).
+I will work on a separate guide for how to set these up and if possible automate the process.

 ## Notes and Contact Info